 - Developing techniques for effectively opening and persuasively closing your argument.

-To top things off, the course’s final assignment is a trial staged at the Calgary Courts Centre, before Queen’s Bench and Provincial Court judges.
+To top things off, the course’s final assignment is a trial staged at the Calgary Courts Centre, before Queen’s Bench and Alberta Court of Justice judges.

 We recently interviewed 2 Intensive Advocacy instructors, who shared their thoughts about the program.
 Here’s what they had to say about the content and experience of the course.